syotfs/Sup/TSC-CHARTER.md

 &nbsp;&nbsp;&nbsp;&nbsp;ii.
 The Project License currently applies to development under github.com/magma/magma.
 This TSC (or other TSCs that are created in the future) may accept contributions under different licenses for other repositories, including OSI-approved open source licenses, a creative commons license or another copyright-only license, the OAI Public License, or any other licensing terms that are acceptable to this TSC (or future TSCs) and the applicable contributors.

 &nbsp;&nbsp;&nbsp;&nbsp;iii.
-All new inbound code contributions must also be accompanied by a TSC-approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license. iv.
+All new inbound code contributions must also be accompanied by a TSC-approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license.

+&nbsp;&nbsp;&nbsp;&nbsp;iv.
 All outbound code will be made available under the Project License.

 &nbsp;&nbsp;&nbsp;&nbsp;v.
 Documentation will be received and made available by the Project under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).

 &nbsp;&nbsp;&nbsp;&nbsp;vi.
 The Project may seek to integrate and contribute back to other open source projects (“Upstream Projects”).
 In such cases, the Project will conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
 Upstream Project code contributions not stored within the Project’s main code repository will comply with the contribution process and license terms for the applicable Upstream Project.

 &nbsp;&nbsp;&nbsp;&nbsp;i.
 All new inbound code contributions to the Project must be made using the Apache License, Version 2.0, available at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "Project License").